In the Workplace

 Abusive behavior or “bullying” in the workplace may be unconnected to a protected class but can also nevertheless make working conditions unacceptable.
 Many employers have anti-bullying policies.
 In extreme cases, the abuse may be so egregious that it triggers legal protections.

-The Guild stands ready to be your adviser and advocate if you face unlawful discrimination, harassment, or bullying in the workplace.
+The Guild stands ready to be your adviser and advocate if you face unlawful discrimination, harassment, or bullying in the workplace, or while seeking WGA-covered work.
 For a confidential discussion about your rights and how the Guild can assist, you can contact Latifah Salom.

 Expand/Collapse All